deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Each simulation was designed to take a few hours.
 There was a lot of room in the warehouse, and the simulation techs worked all week to configure the next scenario ahead of training day.
-Beating the crap out of those two with Warhorse had probably spared them the wrath of their fellows.
+Beating the crap out of those two with WARHORSE had probably spared them the wrath of their fellows.
 Or at least, the worst of it.

 Today, there were no such shenanigans.
 The Aggressors were a blur,